 We didn't want to use any sprays, so the best plan of attack was to go out every morning and evening with a cup of soapy water and scout for the beetles.
 It sounds difficult, but your eye gets trained to spot the striped beetles very quickly.
 They're very conspicuous and slow-moving so they weren't hard to find and knock into the cup.
 Even so, some beetles survived and the real damage comes from the grubs.
 The original plan was to leave the potatoes in the ground until September or October, but I couldn't stand seeing the grub damage so the potatoes were dug up on July 5th, right after the potatoes finished flowering.
 Even with the shortened season there was still a good harvest.

 A couple of weeks after the flowers and foliage die back, dig up some of the soil, but stay away from the plant's base because although most of the potatoes will be close to the base, there will be a few that have spread outwards, and you don't want to damage the potatoes.
 Once dug, the potatoes need to be left in a dark, dry area in order to cure, and should be stored at temps around 40° for longer-term storage.
 The photo below shows the freshly dug potatoes.
-Btw - if you have kids, digging up the potatoes is a fun activity because it's like an Easter-egg hunt but they're allowed to get dirty.
+Btw - if you have kids, digging up the potatoes is a fun activity because it's like an Easter-egg hunt, but the kids are allowed to get dirty.